deib-polimi/hegira-generator/README.md

 An executable jar is created.

 ###Usage
-To run the program execute it a har:
+To run the program execute the generated jar with dependencies:

 ```
 java -jar target/generator-1.0-jar-with-dependencies.jar